Synonyms and other taxonomic changes

 Genus Neoscapteriscus Cadena-Castañeda, 2015

 N. imitatus Nickle & Castner, 1984

 N. vicinus Scudder, 1869

 front legs broad, modified for digging, have large "claws"

 hind legs not enlarged for jumping (compare Tridactylidae, which have enlarged hind legs)

 antennae less than half body length

 Key genera based on structure of forelegs.
-See Singing Insects of North America
+See Gryllotalpidae section of Checklist of Crickets North of Mexico

 , and photo

 comparing genera, and the different species of Neoscapteriscus